acaglayan/MMSNet/README.md

 ![Graphical abstract](https://github.com/acaglayan/MMSNet/blob/main/figures/graph_abs.png)

 ## Requirements
-Before starting, it is needed to install following libraries.
-Note that the software package versions might need to be changed depending on the system:
+Before starting, it is required to install the following libraries.
+Note that the package versions might need to be changed depending on the system:
 ```
 conda create -n mmsnet python=3.7
 conda activate mmsnet